vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The only way to deal with fear is to face it head on." - Anonymous
 > 1. "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère

-## Mindfulness and Presence - V1

-> 1. "In the end, it’s not the years in your life that count.
-It’s the life in your years." - Abraham Lincoln
-> 1. "The only way to deal with this life meaningfully is to find one’s passion and put everything into it." - Anonymous
-> 1. "To live is the rarest thing in the world.
-Most people exist, that is all." - Oscar Wilde
-> 1. "Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment." - Buddha

 ## Gratitude and Positivity